 Choosing your school: Is it time to get out of your comfort zone?

-Choosing which school to attend can be a complex decision, especially if you’ve applied to—and been accepted by—more than one institution.
-With the confirmation deadline approaching on May 1, now is the time to make a tough choice.
+Choosing which school to attend can be a complex decision, full of a tough choices.
 Will you stay close to home or study abroad?
 Stick with your friends, or forge your own path?

-Using a tried and tested business approach could help you make your decision confidently.
+Using a tried-and-tested approach might help you to make a choice more confidently.
 In business, we often apply a model developed by renowned educator and adventurer, Karl Rohnke.
 He says that every decision and action we take can be placed in one of three zones: comfort, stretch or panic.

 How our comfort, stretch, and panic zones work